devcybiko/gregsmithwiki/content/classnotes/datavis/supportsubjects.md

 # DataVis Support Subjects

-This is the "wiki" page for DataVis S
+This is the "wiki" page for DataVis Support Subjects.
+See the #supportsubjects Slack channel for more details.
-## Zoom Sessions

-All se
+* All sessions will be remote via Zoom.us
+* All sessions will be recorded and made available for students
+*
 * R
 * TDM
 * Jupyter/Python loops